sandstone-mc/sandstone-cli/README.md

 OPTIONS
   -d, --dry                      Do not save the datapack.
 Mostly useful with `verbose`.
   -h, --help                     show CLI help
-  -p, --production               Runs in production mode.
+  -p, --production               Runs Sandstone in production mode.
 This sets process.env.SANDSTONE_ENV to "production".
   -v, --verbose                  Log all resulting resources: functions, advancements...

+  --autoReload=port              Automatically reload your data pack in-game.
+Requires to open the world to LAN with
+                                 cheats enabled, and to specify the port.

   --description=description      Description of the data pack.
 Override the value specified in the configuration file.

   --formatVersion=formatVersion  Pack format version.
 Override the value specified in the configuration file.

   --fullTrace                    Show the full stack trace on errors.

   --minecraftPath=minecraftPath  Path of the .minecraft folder.
 Override the value specified in the configuration file.

   --name=name                    Name of the data pack.
 Override the value specified in the configuration file.

   --namespace=namespace          The default namespace.
 Override the value specified in the configuration file.

   --path=path                    The path to save the data pack at.
 Override the value specified in the configuration